web3-protocol/web3protocol-http-gateway-js/README.md

 ```

 If you then configure `ocweb.com` and `terraformnavigator.com` to point to your server, they will deliver their respective `web3://` website.

+### Using HTTPS with Let's Encrypt

+If you want HTTPS support, use the `--lets-encrypt-enable-https` option, and fill your email with the `--lets-encrypt-email <email>` option (required by the Let"s Encrypt service).
+HTTPS certificate will then be generated at startup, and will be renewed automatically.

 ### Override chain RPCs